Cook, Learn, Grow:

 The kitchen is a classroom where learning feels like play.
 Here’s what your children develop with every dish they help create.

-Maths & Measuring
+Maths

 Kitchen Science

-Watch yeast bubble, see butter melt, and discover why cakes rise.
+Watch yeast bubble, see butter melt and discover why cakes rise.
 Every recipe is a mini experiment.

 Fine Motor Skills